onehungrymind/react-fundamental-cycle/CHALLENGES.md

-# React Master–Detail: 30 Challenges
+# React Fundamental Cycle Challenges

 This document outlines the 30 progressive challenges that evolve a simple master–detail view into a fully reactive, well-architected, tested React application with container–presenter separation, state management, API integration, and testing.